Distributed by Region (py)

 # In this example, the dictionary has the following key-value pairs

-# Note that the values are all list
+# Note that the values are all lists

 # mappings_bam_path: [u'/home/dnanexus/in/mappings_bam/<bam filename>.bam']